UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Remember the BMI function and unit tests we made back in the last module?
-Well, let's do the first step in testing it with `pytest` by converting them into an appropriate function.
+Let's do the first step in testing the function `find_force()` with `pytest` by converting the tests provided for into an appropriate function.

 Tasks:
-- Take these unit tests we wrote and compile them together in a function to test the function `bmi_calculator()`.
+- Take these unit tests we wrote and compile them together in a function to test the function `find_force()`.
 - Don't forget to give it a name compliant with `pytest`'s needs.